woodstockcs/csp-class-docs/pete-and-repeat/lists-intro.md

 # Part 4.
 Practice

-Create a file called `lists-intro.py` and do the following coding exercises in it.

 ## 4.1 Approaching
 - Create a list called `weekdays` containing the names of the five weekdays.